opennetworkinglab/onos/web/gui2/AngularMigration.md

 * fw/remote/WebSocketService - fully implemented with Unit tests
 * fw/widget/TableBase - previously the TableBuilderService this has now been changed to a plain interface and class - any table views should extend this
+* fw/widget/PanelBase - previously the PanelService - this is an abstract base class
+  that both dialogs and details panels are based off
+* fw/widget/DetailsPanelBase - previously the DetailsPanelService - this has functions
+  for accessing the WebSocket service for details.
+If extends PanelBase and is the base for AppsDetailsComponent and DeviceDetailsComponent

 # Devices View